Europe Trip. Day 5: Bruges & Ghent, Belgium

 The identity of Flemish buildings

-Not so big but comfort boat cruise
+Not so big but a comfortable boat cruise

 Canal cruise closed to a bridge